Numaticjoe/Numaticjoe/README.md

 I'm from the UK so my time zone might be different to yours so I might reply to an email at a later time.

-I am currently thinking of a program to make I might make a notepad web browser or something.
+I am currently thinking of a program to make.
+This is why so many projects have been cancelled.
-One day I am planning on making a home brew nes or game boy applications I also really wanna make a nes emulator.
+I want to make a file manager and an nes emulator.
+Hopefully one of these projects will come as soon as I get my pc back to windows 10 from 11

 Have a nice day! :)